disc-in/UltimateApp/README.md

 ## Release

+Note: You need to understand how environment variables are managed in an expo app.
+It is completely different from a web application because the app bundle is sent to every user.
+There is no such place as a safe server environment config.

+- Environment variables in Expo https://docs.expo.dev/guides/environment-variables/
+- Environment variables and secrets in the build process (EAS Build): https://docs.expo.dev/build-reference/variables/

+Most of our environment variables are set directly in app.config.js.
+Our secrets (eg. API tokens) are set in the environment and on our Expo Account (so that EAS Build can access them).

 To release a new version of the app :

-1. Send a pull request updating the version in `app.json`, as well as buildNumber (ios) and versionCode (android) if you need to build new binaries
+1. Send a pull request updating the version in `app.config.js`.
+If new binaries must be built, this is a major version update and you must also update the buildNumber (ios) and versionCode (android)
 2. When it is merged, create a release on Github
-3. Make sure your `.env` file contains the production environment variables up-to-date
+3. Make sure your `.env` file contains the production environment variables up-to-date (especially APP_ENV)
-4. `expo publish --release-channel production`
+4. Make sure the secrets on our expo account are set
+5. Use `expo start --clear` to make sure the new env vars have been taken into account
+6. Then

-5. If needed, republish to the stores using `expo build:X --release-channel production`
+- If publishing an update, run `expo publish --release-channel production`
+- If building a new major version, rebuild for the stores using `eas build --platform <ios|android|all> --profile <profile-name>` and and `eas submit`

+7. Set back your development env vars in `.env` and run `expo start --clear`

 ## 🙏 Thanks